new92/InstaTools/Tracker/README.md

 # Tracker 👻
-Tracker is a python script which keeps track the followers and/or the followings of a user
+Tracker is a python script which keeps track the followers and/or the followings of a user.

 > If you like this repository please feel free to star and/or fork it.
 It really helps me to continue creating tools like these.